bobdadada/cavag/docs/gaussbeam.md

   - <span class="attr" style="color:red;">p0</span> - $p_0$, position of the waist
   - <span class="attr" style="color:red;">omega0</span> - $\omega_0$, radius of the waist

-- <span class="attr" style="color:red;">name</span> - The name of instances or classes. default to be *EqualSymmetricGaussBeam*, which can be modified as required.
+- <span class="attr" style="color:red;">name</span> - The name of instances or classes. default to be *EqualGaussBeam*, which can be modified as required.

 - <span class="attr" style="color:red;">property_set</span> - Property collection, which is an instance of `PropertySet`, inherited from `_utils.Object`.
 See [introduction](introduction.md) for details.